 Punitaqui is a producing copper mine located in the Coquimbo region of Chile with more than eight years of operating history within which up to 25 million lbs of copper in concentrate were produced annually.
 The Company began re-developing the project by initiating a drill program, operating and environmental permit modifications and conducting engineering studies.
-The conclusion of the work was summarized as part of a NI

-43-101 compliant technical report disclosed by the Company on October 1, 2022.
+The conclusion of the work was summarized as part of a NI 43-101 compliant technical report disclosed by the Company on October 1, 2022.
 Punitaqui property holdings consist of 82 concessions that encompass 9,411 hectares of concessions.
 The Punitaqui holdings include 4,400 hectares of exploration concessions, and 5,011 hectares of exploitation concessions.

-In October 2022, the Company reported the results of its inaugural NI 43-101-compliant resource estimate for the four underground deposits at Punitaqui of 6.2 million tonnes grading 1.14% Cu in indicated category along with 3.1 million tonnes grading 0.93% Cu in the inferred category.
+In October 2022, the Company reported the results of its inaugural NI 43-101-compliant resource estimate for the four underground deposits at Punitaqui of 6.2 million tonnes grading 1.14% Cu in indicated category along with 3.1 million tonnes grading 0.93% Cu in the inferred category (Technical report on Punitaqui Copper Complex Coquimbo, Chile" dated as of September 30,2022 with an effective date of August 16, 2022, prepared by Garth Kirkham (Kirkham Geosystems Ltd.) an Independent Qualified Person in accordance with NI 43-101).
 This resource estimate is a major milestone for the Company.
 The resource estimate is based on our 2021-2022 drill program and includes the drilling and mining data from the Cinabrio deposit completed by prior operators including Glencore plc.

 In late March 2024, an underground drilling program focused on a series of selected targets at the Cinabrio mine and the San Andres resource.
 The 2024 drill program is designed to confirm resources identified by previous drilling programs and expand these resources along strike and at depth.
 All holes reached target depth and have intersected the targeted shale horizons that host the copper mineralization.
 These drill results will be added to the three-dimensional geology and resource models which BMR's mining engineers will use to update the current mine designs and optimize mining schedules.
 The 2024 underground drilling was planned as a 2,000-meter program.
 By year-end, a total of 43 holes - 1945.7m were drilled at Cinabrio & San Andres.
 The current program for 2025 is planned as 2300m program focused on selected targets at Cinabrio - San Andres and Cinabrio Norte.
-To date, the 2024-25 drilling has tested nine planned extraction areas: 3 at San Andres and 6 at Cinabrio.
+To date, the 2024-25 drilling has tested eight targets: 3 at San Andres and 6 at Cinabrio.
 The San Andres resource has been tested with 20 drillholes / 898.90m, while the Cinabrio mine drilling comprised 23 drillholes / 1,046.8m).
 The 2024-2025 program to date totals 43 Drillholes / 1,945.7m.
 Targets tested included.